marker-io/browser-sdk/README.md

 ## Support

 Need help integrating Marker.io with your web app?
-Feel free to contact us via your Marker.io account.
+We're here to support you!
+Feel free to reach out to us via your Marker.io account.

-For every bugs, improvements or feature requests related to this SDK, please report a [GitHub issue](https://github.com/marker-io/browser/issues/new).
+For any bugs, improvements, or feature requests related to this SDK, you can contact us at [hello@marker.io](mailto:hello@marker.io).

 ## License